matthiasschaub/tahuti/inbox.md

 ## Front-end

-- format of values should take place afterSettle not afterRequest
 - add "report a bug" and "feedback" button
     - `<a href="/apps/talk/dm/~talfus-laddus" target="_blank">`
+- add support button
 - after join group list is still empty
 - replace details and delete by symbols in expenses table
 - minify JavaScript files
-- use not headers options for HTMX requests
+- use no headers option for HTMX requests
 - add default values for empty responses (no groups, no members, etc.)
 - validate ship names
 - cut elements values to certain length if too long (show full text on hover)